 FAQs

-1. How do I stay safe when cycling in heavy traffic?
+1. How do I stay safe, as a new cyclist, when cycling in heavy traffic?

 “Avoid the door zone” is as easy as it sounds; you need to keep a safe distance (at least 0.5 meters) from others when riding or parking the vehicles.
 Continuously, you need to look for troubles in surroundings like potholes and debris and communicate turns or stops to other road users.